David Williams (card game player)

-David Anthony Williams (born June 9, 1980) is a professional poker player and popular Magic: The Gathering player who also competed on Season 7 of the popular FOX cooking show MasterChef, where he finished as co-runner-up.
+David Anthony Williams (born June 9, 1980) is a professional poker and Magic: The Gathering player who also competed on Season 7 of the FOX cooking show MasterChef, where he finished as co-runner-up.

 Personal life

 Williams was born in Arlington, Texas.
 At 16, he attended the Texas Academy of Mathematics and Science, a two-year early college entrance program at the University of North Texas.
 Later, he briefly attended Princeton University before switching to study economics at Southern Methodist University.
 Williams currently resides in Las Vegas, Nevada.
 Williams has one daughter, Liliana.

 Poker career

 Williams's poker success was capped at the 2004 World Series of Poker.
 He won his buy-in through an online poker site and made it to the final table of the Main Event, ultimately finishing second to Greg Raymer, but still winning $3.5 million for the runner-up prize.
 Four months later, he finished second at the Borgata Open World Poker Tour, where he collected $573,800.